- Glucagon helps maintain healthy blood glucose levels.

-The principle advantage of the glucagon test is that it can help physicians identify the presence of diseases associated with excess glucagon production.
-Although diseases caused by abnormal glucagon levels are rare, elevated levels are often associated with specific health issues.
+The glucagon test can help your doctor identify the presence of diseases that occur with excess glucagon production.
+Although diseases due to abnormal glucagon levels are rare, elevated levels are often associated with specific health issues.

 - excessive bleeding at the needle site

-- the accumulation of blood under the skin, known as a hematoma
+- the accumulation of blood under your skin at the needle site, known as a hematoma

-- infection at the site of needle entry into the skin
+- infection at the needle site